-Have you been biking a lot recently, only to find that you've developed pain on the outside of your knee?
-Perhaps you have hip pain after you increased your running mileage?
-IT band pain is a common cause of knee and hip pain in bikers, runners and people whose activity involves repeated hip and knee bending.
+IT band pain is a common cause for knee and hip pain in runners whose activity involves repetitive hip and knee bending.
 It often happens when:

 Iliotibial Band Syndrome, also known as Iliotibial Band Friction Syndrome, is often described as a sharp, burning pain around the outside part of the knee, thigh or hip.
 IT band pain is often noticed during exercise and gets worse if you continue the activity.
-It's caused by rubbing and inflammation of the IT band over the bone at the knee joint.
-The IT band is a stretch of fibrous tissue that extends from the outer hip down to below the knee.
-The IT band fibers begin at the iliac crest in the pelvis and runs on the outer thigh and attaches to the tibia of the lower leg.
-The IT band extends from the tensor fascia latae muscle which assists with flexion, abduction and medial rotation at the hip.
+It's caused by friction and inflammation of the IT band over the bone at the knee joint.
+The IT band is a stretch of fibrous soft tissue that extends from the outer hip down to below the knee.
+The IT band fibers begin at the pelvis and runs on the outer thigh and attaches to the lower leg.
+The IT band is controlled by the tensor fascia latae muscle which assists with flexion, abduction and internal rotation at the hip.
 The IT band's primary function is to coordinate muscle activity to stabilize the knee during running, jumping and side to side movements.

-IT Band pain can be very painful to the point where you have to stop your activity completely.
-Fortunately, there are things you can do at home to get relief and decrease the pain and inflammation.
-Here's what you can do:
+IT Band pain can be very painful to the point where you have to stop running completely.
+Things you can do at home to get relief and decrease the pain and inflammation are:

-If rest and self treatment does not resolve your symptoms, you should consult with a doctor or therapist for a proper diagnosis and treatment.
-Call 212-729-0856 or schedule your appointment online.
+If rest and self treatment does not resolve your knee pain, you may should consult with your doctor or therapist for a proper diagnosis and treatment.
+Call 914-421-1502 or schedule your appointment online.

-- Chiropractic treatment can relieve IT band pain quickly and naturally.
-Your doctor will start with reviewing your training history, when your symptoms began, how the problem has progressed and what activities aggravate it.
-Your muscle flexibility, strength and range of motion will be examined.
-The doctor may check your gait and your pelvic alignment, and also evaluate your posture and form during the activity that causes the IT band pain.
-With this assessment, the doctor can determine the root cause of your IT band pain and provide the appropriate treatment plan to relieve your pain and quickly return you to your acitivity.
+Your chiropractor is often the preferred doctor for running related knee pain.
+We start with reviewing your training history, when your symptoms began, how the problem has progressed and what movements makes your knee pain worse.
+Your muscle flexibility, strength and range of motion will be examined to identify abnormalities that may be causing your knee pain.
+We also check your hip alignment, knee alignment and feet stability that contribute to causing a tight IT band and knee pain.
+Our goal is to identify the root cause of your IT band pain and provide the appropriate treatment plan to relieve your pain and quickly return you to running.

-- Your doctor may prescribe anti-inflammatory drugs to help control the pain and reduce inflammation.
-If necessary, a corticosteroid can be injected into the inflamed area.
-Although not common, surgery may be suggested to relieve tension on the iliotibial band.
+With severe cases, your medical doctor may recommend anti-inflammatory drugs or injections to help control the inflammation and pain.
+Although not common, surgery may be an option to relieve tension on the IT band.

-Don't let your IT band pain stop you from your activities.
-Call (212) 729-0856 to schedule an appointment or request an appointment online today.
+Don't let your IT band pain stop you from running.
+Call (914) 421-1502 to schedule an appointment or request an appointment online today.